 At Whitehead Monckton we appreciate that sometimes your professional advisers can let you down.
-Whilst most advice that people receive is efficient and the service good, from time to time things do go wrong.
+Whilst most advice that people receive is efficient and the service is good, from time to time things do go wrong.

 When a professional acts for you there is a duty to ensure that they do so with reasonable care and skill.
 If they fail to carry out your instructions with that reasonable care and skill and as a result cause you financial loss, then you may be entitled to bring a claim against them.
 The legal test which is applied against a professional is whether the mistake is one which no reasonably competent professional person could have made.
 Most professional advisers are required to have insurance to cover negligence claims so you can be certain in most cases that, if your claim is successful, we will be able to recover the money on your behalf.